WestDRI/wgpages/content/python2/python-11-numpy.md

 ```

 {{< question num="`building a 3D array`" >}}
-Use numpy broadcasting to build a 3D array from three 1D ones.
+Use NumPy broadcasting to build a 3D array from three 1D ones.
 {{< /question >}}